JoelwMulongo/Messenger-App-/README.md

 <h2>Professional Experience</h2>

 <Strong>Data Entry & Analysis, KALRO Kiboko </strong><BR>
-Participated in data collection and entry exercise focusing on crops from farmers who had filled some questionnaires under supervision of Supervised by Janet Kimutai (Research Officer, KALRO)
+Participated in data collection and entry exercise focusing on crops from farmers who had filled some questionnaires under supervision of Supervised by Janet Kimutai (Research Officer, KALRO) <BR>
+August 2019

 <Strong> Data Feeding, ICRISAT Kiboko </strong><BR>
-Participated in field observation, data collection and data entry: Data cleansing and analysis under supervision of Mr. Patrick Sheunda & Mr. Gelvasio Mukono
+Participated in field observation, data collection and data entry: Data cleansing and analysis under supervision of Mr. Patrick Sheunda & Mr. Gelvasio Mukono <BR>
+May 2018 to July 2018

-<Strong> attachment, Makueni County Government</strong> <BR>
+<Strong> Attachment, Makueni County Government</strong> <BR>
 Undertook a deep learning attachment in the County department of Education & ICT where I got to participate and be exposed to a wider range of IT related things both software and hardware.
-In addition to IT trainings
+In addition to IT trainings<BR>
+August 2018 to December 2018